 History becomes more relevant and interesting when you have a personal connection.
 As we try to make sense of the world of our forebears, we begin to understand that their stories and the historical events and people behind them are also part of our own story.
 As American historian Doris Kearns Goodwin has written, “The past is not simply the past, but a prism through which the subject filters his own changing self-image.”

 With a growing curiosity to uncover more about my family and their stories, I paid closer attention to the surroundings and events that affected their lives.
 My youthful boredom with history transformed into a fascination with it and its relevance to my life and those before me as I began to look in new ways at my ancestors’ lives and motivations in the contexts of their time and place in the world.

 Although as a California resident I knew a fair amount about the Gold Rush of 1849, it took on personal meaning through the family stories of my great-great grandfather, William Constantine McGinnis, who found gold, fell ill, and had to be nursed to health by his wife, Margaret McCoy, who sailed from New York to San Francisco around Cape Horn to be by his side.

-I learned of the immigrant’s perspective on the same period from my husband’s own great-great grandfather, Eduard Baron, who left his family in the south of France during an economic depression to seek his fortune in California.
+I learned of the immigrant’s perspective on the same period from my husband’s own great-great grandfather, Joseph Edouard Baron, who left his family in the south of France during an economic depression to seek his fortune in California.

 When we moved to Gilroy, about 30 miles south of San Jose, I set my sights on visiting the local historical society and museum.
 It was there I ran across mentions of two men named Tully, my husband’s surname.
 One was an ancestor, the other possibly his cousin.
 Both were early settlers.
 Researching their places in the history of Gilroy gave me added appreciation for my newly adopted hometown and surrounding area.